daniellalemos/Data_projects/README.md

   - Project focused on classifying customer churn.

 ### Data Analysis
-  -  Project that gives valuable insights into a company sales using Power BI.
+  -  Project that gives valuable insights into a company's sales using Power BI.

 ### SQL
   - Analyse of a movies database using SQL queries.

 ### Statistics
-  -  Analysis of health insurance data.
+  -  Project: Analysis of health insurance data.
-  -  Explored the influence of demographic factors on individual medical expenses charged by health insurance.
+  -  Project: Gene expression signature of cigarette smoking and its role in lung adenocarcinoma development and survival.

 ### ETL
   - Data engineering project.
     - Created an ETL pipeline.
 Parallelized tasks.
     - Used airflow on AWS EC2 and AWS RDS Postgres instance database.